 - Where Are They Now: Scoring centuries, chirping at forward short leg, screaming ‘No Run’, and taking the world by storm. #4 in ICC Test Rankings currently.
 Oh and by the way, this is how you currently pronounce his name (funny video).

 - Born: Johannesburg, Teams: Gauteng (SA), Lions (SA), Wellington (NZ), New Zealand

 - Why Did They Move: Was not making an impact in first class cricket in South Africa.
 Wanted to start afresh so he sold his property & car in South Africa with encouragement from friends who took similar path, Michael Nofal & Michael Rippon, Age When Left SA: 26

 - Where Are They Now: Wonderful story this.
 Three years after leaving South Africa, Conway debuts for New Zealand after dominating first class cricket.
-Six T20Is later, 2-50s, best of 65*, 58 average, and has almost pushed the great Ross Taylor out of the T20I squad.
+14 T20Is later, 4-50s, best of 99*, 75.00 average in ODIs (1-100), and a magnificent Test double century on debut at Lord’s.